rustemkk/messsenger/README.md

 > npm install
 ```

-3. to start app in development mode:
+3. to start app in development mode with hot module replacement:

 ```
 > npm start